KelseyBuckles/MME577_final/README.md

 ## Getting started

 Thanks to the launch files on each subpackage, it is straightfoward to get started.
-Following the instructions in the Installation and Configuration section will launch the desired subpackage.
+Following the instructions in the README.md/Installation and Configuration section will launch the desired subpackage.

 Launching the kelsey_actions package will activate the server and client nodes.
 You will see the time elapsed counter and the time remaining counter report about every second until 5 updates are sent.